 On April 27 the Tree Board led by Stacey Spain and Mark Phillips held an educational and practical Ivy-Out event at 19055 35th Ave NE.
-Board members described the steps in ivy removal, and with help from members of the Stewardship Foundation, ivy was removed from 10-15 trees.
-The Board intends to create an ivy removal video for inclusion on the LFP website during 2025 as a follow up to this activity.
+Board members described the steps in ivy removal, and with help from members of the Stewardship Council, ivy was removed from 10-15 trees.
+A videorecording was made of the event and is now being edited for inclusion on the LFP website.